veltzer/teaching-puppet/exercises/module_with_conditional_and_facter/README.md

 Module with conditional and facter
 ==================================

-* You can see facts about the external work using facter.
+* Reminder: You can see facts about the external world using facter.
 Just run:

 ```shell
 facter
 ```

+* Start with any module.

 * Now add to your module a conditional based on os family if you are on a Debian type system install the package `xbill`